 Ladd fans should love this movie.
 He can be dispassionate and cunning when dealing with his antagonists, yet breezy and engaging in the presence of Russell and her fluttery mother (Spring Byington).
 For my money, Gail Russell (with the possible exception of Lizabeth Scott) was Alan Ladd's best screen partner.
 Her unabashed charm and wide-eyed innocence perfectly augmented his hard edge and brought out another dimension in his character: a gentleness and civility that was seldom explored in the many tough-as-nails parts he played in the '40s.
 She humanized him.

 Not that he got too soft.
-In the scene where he settles the debt with Doc Baxter (Bruce Cabot), you can just feel the temperature drop in the room.
+In the scene where he settles the debt with Doc Baxter (Bruce Cabot), you can just feel the temperature drop in the room even as they speak.
 This is the cold killer at his best.